High School Only

 Monday - Friday

-*THIS EARLY JULY CAMP IS FOR HIGH SCHOOL CAMPERS ONLY - CLICK HERE TO EXPLORE OUR MIDDLE SCHOOL CAMP EVENT OPTION IN EARLY JULY.
+*THIS LATE JULY CAMP IS FOR HIGH SCHOOL CAMPERS ONLY - CLICK HERE TO EXPLORE OUR MIDDLE SCHOOL CAMP EVENT OPTION IN EARLY JULY.

 Details: A total of 5 camp days are included.
-Open to all Lane County youth, ages 14-18 years old, ENROLLED IN MIDDLE SCHOOL as of the Fall 2026 session.
+Open to all Lane County youth, ages 14-18 years old, ENROLLED IN HIGH SCHOOL as of the Fall 2026 session.

 Cost?
 The cost of this year’s 5-day June camp is $250/per child enrolled.